Southwind Adventures

 Is my passport valid?

-Your passport must be valid at least 6 months following the end of your trip for entry into Chile or Argentina.
-If it expires sooner, you must get a renewal (http://travel.state.gov/passport/get/get_840.html).
+Your passport must be valid for the duration of your stay while traveling in Chile or Argentina.
+If it expires sooner, you must get a renewal.

 Are there any entrance fees?